josephrbedford/wk11NoteTaker/README.md

 A note taker application that can be used to write and save notes.
 Uses an Express.js back end and saves and retrieves from a JSON file.

-Source code from week 11 mini project (28) and various google sources.
+Source code for server.js, routes/index.js and routes/notes.js from week 11 mini project (28) and various google sources.

 ## Table of Contents